Aloe pearsonii has a unique appearance, with rows of recurved leaves covering the stems, resembling a long, narrow skirt.

 How to Grow and Care for Aloe pearsonii

-Light: When growing Aloe pearsonii indoors, place it in a window with plenty of bright indirect sunlight.
+Light: When growing Aloe pearsonii indoors, place it in a window that receives plenty of bright, indirect sunlight.
 Rotate the pot once or twice a week to ensure all sides of the plant receive equal lighting.
 Outdoors, the plant prefers light shade, especially during the hottest parts of the day.

-Temperature: When temperatures shift below 50 °F (10 °C), it is time to bring this plant inside.
+Temperature: When temperatures shift below 50°F (10°C), it is time to bring this plant inside.
 It tolerates heat fairly well but will not survive a hard frost.
-Aloe pearsonii grows best in USDA Plant Hardiness Zones 9b to 11b, with average minimum winter temperatures ranging from 25 to 50 °F (-3.9 to 10 °C).
+Aloe pearsonii grows best in USDA Plant Hardiness Zones 9b to 11b, with average minimum winter temperatures ranging from 25°F to 50°F (-3.9°C to 10°C).

-Fertilizing: Although it generally does not require fertilizer, Aloe pearsonii will benefit from extra nutrients.
-Use a water-soluble fertilizer diluted to half the recommended strength.
+Fertilizing: Although it generally does not require fertilizer, Aloe pearsonii will benefit from additional nutrients.
+Use a water-soluble fertilizer diluted to half-strength.

 Repotting: Repot only as needed during spring.
 Pick a container that is one size larger and has drainage holes.

 Propagation: Growing Aloe pearsonii from stem cuttings and offsets is possible, but it can take a long time for new roots to form, and the risk of overwatering and disease is high.
 The best results are achieved by sowing seeds during the warm months.
-However, if you prefer to use stem cuttings or offsets, it should only be done during the growing season.
+However, if you prefer to use stem cuttings or offsets, do so only during the growing season.

 Learn more at How to Grow and Care for Aloe.